 Radionuclide tracer propagation through rock cores with natural or artificial fractures are studied using positron emission tomography (PET) (Kulenkampff et al., 2008).
 PET data analysis provides spatiotemporal images of the tracer concentration during conservative transport.
 In contrast, reactive (sorbing) PET tracers identify reactive sites of rock surfaces during fluid-solid interaction (Kulenkampff et al., 2018).
-Usually, PET techniques are combined with microcomputed tomography ( $\mu$ CT) data for the identification of the geometry of the fractures as well as pores and pore networks.
-Segmented $\mu$ CT data yield a structural model for reactive transport modelling (Kahl et al., 2020).
+Usually, PET techniques are combined with microcomputed tomography (μCT) data for the identification of the geometry of the fractures as well as pores and pore networks.
+Segmented μCT data yield a structural model for reactive transport modelling (Kahl et al., 2020).
 Flow field interpretations based on PET data sequences are used to identify flow heterogeneities (Lippmann-Pipke et al., 2017; Zahasky and Benson, 2018).
 Both parametrization and validation of numerical transport models are an important application of PET flow field and velocity data.
+Pulse migration experiments using the positron-emitting radionuclide F-18 have provided insight into the fluid dynamics of complex fractured crystalline materials.
+Both the variation of the fracture aperture and the topography of the fracture surface affect the flow field with consequences for flow channelling and preferential flow paths.
+Higher flow velocities result in wider and more dispersed flow paths, while lower velocities result in more localized flow and channelling behaviour (Pingel et al., 2023).